‘Khichdification’: IMA demands withdrawal of move allowing Ayurveda doctors to perform surgery

 “It is nothing but a blatant attempt at mixopathy and Khichdification of medical education and practice,” the Indian Medical Association asserted.

-Last week, the Central Council of Indian Medicine, the regulatory body for the study and practice of Ayurveda in India, amended the Indian Medicine Central Council (Post Graduate Ayurveda Education) Regulations, 2016, to include the regulation to permit post-graduate students of Ayurveda to received training and practice of “shalya” and “shalakya”.
-While the former term refers to general surgery, the latter is related to diseases of ear, nose, throat, head, eye, and oro-dentistry.
+Last week, the Central Council of Indian Medicine – the regulatory body for the study and practice of Ayurveda in India – amended the Indian Medicine Central Council (Post Graduate Ayurveda Education) Regulations, 2016, to include the regulation to permit post-graduate students of Ayurveda to receive training and practice of “shalya” and “shalakya”.
+While the former term refers to general surgery, the latter is related to diseases of the ear, nose, throat, head, eye, and oro-dentistry.

-Following a condemnation of the move by Indian Medical Association, the Ayush ministry issued a statement, clarifying that the amendment was specific to 58 surgical procedures only.
+After the move was condemned by the Indian Medical Association, the Ayush ministry issued a statement clarifying that the amendment was specific to 58 surgical procedures only.

-In its statement released on Tuesday, the Indian Medical Association suggested that the move cannot be seen in isolation and listed other decisions taken by government bodies in the similar vein.
+In its statement released on Tuesday, the Indian Medical Association suggested that the move cannot be seen in isolation, and listed other similar decisions taken by government bodies.

 “All the six hundred odd medical colleges of India are expected to turn out Hybrid doctors of a Khichdi medical system by 2030,” the medical body said.
-The statement also raised questions on whether “Ayush drugs” would be used for medical procedures like anaesthesia, post-operative care and infection control.
+The statement also raised questions on whether “Ayush drugs” would be used for medical procedures like anaesthesia, post-operative care, and infection control.

 “Will it be a throwback to the 19th century septic wards?” the release enquired.
 “How will the government find adequate resources to create new infrastructure from nowhere to fend for this modern medicine B team?”